Authentication#

 AUTH=x509 docker-compose -f docker/docker-compose.yml up -d

 Mutual authentication includes client-side certificates.
 Certificates can be generated using the simple script provided here.
-In order to create a valid certificate, you need to create Mainflux thing using the process described in the provisioning section.
+In order to create a valid certificate, you need to create Mainflux thing.
 After that, you need to fetch created thing key.
 Thing key will be used to create x.509 certificate for the corresponding thing.
 To create a certificate, execute the following commands:

 cd docker/ssl